MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/xaml-previewer.md

 ---
 title: "XAML Previewer for Xamarin.Forms"
-description: "See your Xamarin.Forms layouts rendered as you type!" ms.prod: xamarin ms.assetid: 84769ff1-72fd-4c44-8251-dd6d5bf8c7b2
+description: "This article explains how to use the XAML Previewer to see your Xamarin.Forms layouts rendered as you type.
+The XAML Previewer is available in both Visual Studio 2017 and Visual Studio for Mac." ms.prod: xamarin ms.assetid: 84769ff1-72fd-4c44-8251-dd6d5bf8c7b2 ms.technology: xamarin-forms
-ms.technology: xamarin-forms